BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

  Most bitcoin wallets will automatically generate users' private keys, it is usually not something a user controls.
 We will look at practical design solutions for guiding users through this process in the next section.
 For now, this page explains how we can help get a user comfortable with the idea of a self-custodial wallet.

-There are a few different types of wallets that let you send, receive, store and manage bitcoin.
-For this page, we focus on regular single-key wallets which are the ones most commonly used.
+A few different types of wallets let you send, receive, store, and manage bitcoin.
+For this page, we focus on regular single-key wallets, which are the ones most commonly used.

 {% include /tip/open.html label="Tip: Break onboarding up" icon="info" color="blue" %}